ThomKaar/Da-AVInci/my-app/README.md

 + link to icons
 + Speed up image rendering
 - Uploading the same image -- unsure how to reproduce
+- queue all image loads when clicking on the category (little boxes under the carousel?)
 - image upload to a lambda function via api gateway
 - connect to route 53
 - connect to cloud front
 - connect domain to aws cognito